LaudateCorpus1/image-streamer-windows/artifact-bundles/README.md

 # Image Streamer artifacts for Microsoft Windows Server 2016/2019 and Hyper-V Server 2016/2019

+## Version History

+HPE - Windows - 2018-10-26

+  - Windows artifact bundle for both 2016 and 2019

 ## Supported Image Streamer versions
 The artifacts are supported on Image Streamer 4.1 and higher for 2016, 4.2 and higher for 2019.